intel-analytics/ipex-llm/docs/docs/APIGuide/Layers/Recurrent-Layers.md

 Parameters:

 * `feedbackOutput` whether feed prior predictions back into the rnn.
 By default it's false.
-If it's set as true. only last time step of user input is used during training.
+With feedbackoutput is true, input is dynamically composed during training. input at t(i) is output at t(i-1), and input at t(0) is the last time step of user input.
+It's usually used to get prediction from t+1 to t+n with given input at t.

+With feedbackOutput is true, currently only support LSTMPeephole, ConvLSTMPeephole, ConvLSTMPeephole3D cell.

 **Scala example:**
 ```scala